Long-Term Care (LTC) Insurance

 One benefit of buying LTC insurance is that you may be able to deduct some of the premium payments as medical expenses (if you qualify for itemizing your tax deductions and if your medical expenses exceed 7.5% of your Adjusted Gross Income).

+SWMG is neither a law firm nor a certified public accounting firm and no portion of the newsletter content should be construed as legal or accounting advice.
+A copy of SWMG’s current written disclosure Brochure discussing our advisory services and fees is available for review upon request.
 Links are being provided for information purposes only.
 SWMG is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
-SWMG is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.
+SWMG is not responsible for the content of any website.
+Or the collection or use of information regarding any website’s users and/or members.
+Important Disclosure.

 Browse by Category